-The Fannie Mae HomeReady Program is attractive because it enables you to buy a home with a down payment of only 3% and no personal financial contribution.
-HomeReady also allows applicants to use non-traditional income sources, including income from boarders and non-occupant co-borrowers such as a parent or relative, to qualify for the mortgage.
-Plus the program applies more flexible borrower qualification guidelines, does not charge an upfront mortgage insurance fee and the monthly mortgage insurance you do pay is cancellable after you have sufficient equity in your home (approximately 20%).
-So the HomeReady Program offers multiple benefits for borrowers.
+The HomeReady Mortgage Program is attractive because it enables you to buy a home with a down payment of only 3% and no personal financial contribution.
+HomeReady also allows applicants to use non-traditional income sources, including income from boarders and non-occupant co-borrowers such as a parent or other relative, to qualify for the mortgage.
+These unique program features make home ownership more attainable for more people.

 Compare over 20 conventional and government-backed no or low down payment mortgage programs to understand key program benefits, eligibility guidelines and qualification requirements.